umanzorurrutia/cse15l-lab-reports/lab1-report.md

 Hello.class  Hello.java  messages  README
 ```
 - `ls` with no arguments returns a list of the contents of the current directory or returns an error message if you are currently inside a file because `ls` is meant to print the content of directories.
+- In this example, the working directory was lecture1.
+I used `ls` while inside the lecture1 directory to return a list of the contents of the directory.

 `ls` With A Directory Path
 ```
 [user@sahara ~]$ pwd